 When WriteDataFlowControl is FALSE, the dataaccept parameter is zero, and the MDataAccept signal is not in the interface.
 In this case, precise and imprecise bursts may work differently since imprecise may throttle write data via SCmdAccept within the burst.

 Regardless of the setting of WriteDataFlowControl, if the first write data word in the burst (first data handshake phase in the burst) is presented (via MDataValid) before SCmdAccept is asserted (which indicates the end of the first request phase), that data (and the associated MDataValid) must be held constant until SCmdAccept is asserted.
-If the master never asserts MDataValid until SCmdAccept is asserted, then it will never need to hold MDataValid for more then a cycle.

 Precise Bursts with no Write Flow Control.